mattermost/mattermost-load-test-ng/docs/deployer_config.md

 An optional path to a partial Mattermost config file to be applied as patch during app server deployment.

+## MattermostPingTimeoutSeconds

+*int*

+The timmeout (in seconds) to wait for an stable Mattermost installation after provisioning.

 ## AdminEmail

 *string*